KirstyMontague/StudleyWinfield2016/README.md

 # Studley Winfield 2016

-A recreation of the experiment described by Jones, Studley, Hauert & Winfield's (2016) in _Evolving Behaviour Trees for Swarm Robotics_.
+A recreation of the experiment described by Jones, Studley, Hauert & Winfield (2016) in _Evolving Behaviour Trees for Swarm Robotics_.

 For tables, figures and equations please refer to the original paper.

+This system is being implemented using ARGoS and DEAP and uses the ARGoS examples at https://github.com/ilpincy/argos3-examples as its basis.

 ## Task Specifications

-* circular nest region separated from and surrounded by a circular food region
+* circular nest region separated from and surrounded by a food region
 * robots placed at centre to start
 * starting position is consistent but orientation is random
 * fitness is correlated with the number of food items brought to the nest

-## Simulator Specifications
+* equation 1 describes maximum fitness
+* equation 2 derates and normalises fitness
 * bespoke simulator based on Box2D
 * ten simulations for each individual
-* 25 robots per simulation
+* twenty five robots in each simulation
-* each simululation runs for 300 simulated seconds
+* each simulation runs for 300 simulated seconds

 ## Robot Specifications